San Antonio: Road

+A large portion of trade between Mexico and the United States passes through the San Antonio area's interstate highway system.

-Of the five largest cities in Texas, San Antonio is the only one without toll roads.
+Of the five largest cities in Texas, San Antonio (within city limits) is the largest city in the state without toll roads.
 (Houston, Dallas, Austin, and Fort Worth have toll roads.)

+San Antonio enjoys less traffic congestion than other large Texas cities.
+In a 2022 study by TomTom, San Antonio is only the 41st-most congested city in the U.S. and the fifth-most congested city in Texas.
+By comparison, Houston, McAllen, Austin, and Dallas-Fort Worth rank higher than San Antonio for traffic congestion.

 Bicycle paths

 San Antonio has about 136 mi of bike lanes, routes or off-road paths.
 Off-road trails travel along the San Antonio River, linear greenways, or city parks.
 Although largely disconnected, the progress to create a bicycle-friendly environment was recognized when San Antonio was designated a bronze-level "Bicycle Friendly Community" in 2015 by the League of American Bicyclists.

 Bicycle sharing

 A bike sharing service was approved by the city council on June 17, 2010.
 The initial program consisted of 140 bikes at 14 locations supported by a "central hub".
 It is expected to serve both residents and visitors.
 San Antonio Bike Share, a non-profit, was formed to oversee the operation, locally operated and maintained by Bike World.
 B-Cycle, the same system used in Denver, supplies the bike share system.
 It began operation in March 2011.